beyonddasceneee/Computing-Project-DHS2K20/README.md

 Also you can give me some suggestions on which idea is better to adopt.

-(Also which chers yall wanna be talking abt) You can commentg some suggestions!
+(Also which chers yall want to be talking abt) You can comment some suggestions down below!